sgurleen/Cmpt459_Project/readme.md

 ### Exploratory Data Analysis (EDA)
-1. **Visualization of Feature Distributions** -**Histograms:** Histograms were created to show the distributions of significant numerical features.
+1. **Visualization of Feature Distributions**
+   - **Histograms:** Histograms were created to show the distributions of significant numerical features.
 Normal histograms were plotted at first, but log-log scales were used for better representation because of the skewness in the data.
    ![Alt Text](EDA/Outstanding_Debt_histogram.png "Optional Title") Outstanding Debt Histogram:
       - The distribution is highly right-skewed, necessitating a log scale for better visualization